huggingface/transformers/docs/source/en/perf_train_gpu_one.md

 ```

 <Tip>

-Note that in order to use the 8-bit optimizer with an existing pretrained model a change to the embedding layer is needed.
+To use the 8-bit optimizer with an existing pretrained model, you need to make a change to the embedding layer.
 Read [this issue](https://github.com/huggingface/transformers/issues/14819) for more information.

 </Tip>

 Finally, pass the custom optimizer as an argument to the `Trainer`: